 Developing

-Diva.js is built from two main pieces: an Elm application that manages state and UI, and a TypeScript layer that provides the custom OpenSeadragon viewer element and bridges Elm ports to the browser.
+Diva.js is built from two main pieces: an Elm application that manages state and UI, and a TypeScript layer that provides the custom OpenSeadragon viewer element, the filter implementations, and bridges Elm ports to the browser.

 Architecture Overview